4 Hours / 4 CEs

 • Practice Setting

-• Private psychology or forensic assessment practices
+• Private forensic assessment and expert witness practices

 Presented By